thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Normalization Layer

 One Layer Normalization layer is used in each block to improve the convergence and reduce overfitting.
-Layer Normalization is used instead of Batch Normalization as it might have some negative effects on model's performance [[3]](#batchnorm).
+Layer Normalization is used instead of Batch Normalization as it might have some negative effects on model's performance [[4]](#batchnorm).
 The use of Layer Normalization is important to improve training stability on small datasets like ADNI.

 ### Downsampling Layer

 Separate downsampling layers are added between each stages where each of them is a 2 $\times$ 2 convolution layer with stride 2 for spatial downsampling.
 They reduce the spatial dimension while increasing the number of feature channels which allows the model to concentrate on high-level patterns in brain anatomy in MRI data.

 ## Dataset Description

+### Overview

 The ADNI dataset used in this project contains MRI images categorized into Alzheimer's Disease (AD) and Normal Control (NC) groups.
 Each image in the dataset is grayscale and have a resolution of 256 $\times$ 240 pixels.
 The filenames follow the format `patientID_index.png` where `patientID` identifies the patient and `index` is the image number.
 The statistics of the dataset including the number of images and patients across the train and test sets for both classes are shown [Table 1](#adni-table).